Richardaeld/Fat_Racoon_Kitchen/README.md

 + As a school project, this application was developed using as little 3rd party code as possible (ex. carousel logic was written by developer and Bootstrap's version was not used on purpose).
 This was a deliberate choice to help the developer gain a better understanding of how languages such as JS and Python function and not done out of ignorance.

-+ I want to showcase my Python abilities, by:
++ I want to showcase my Python abilities by:
     + Importing Python libraries (Ex. datetime, random, etc...).
     + Using Flask's APIs, such as: `flash`, `render_template`, `redirect`, `request`, `session`, and `url_for`.
     + Using a single Jinja template for multiple functions (Ex. `add_edit_recipe.html` uses the same template to create and modify a recipe).